marshmallow-packages/nova-user-groups/README.md

 return [
     'user_methods' => [
         // ...
-        'canImpersonate' => 'Is allowed to impersonate users', ],
+        'impersonate' => 'Is allowed to impersonate users', ],
 ];
 ```